prabh8331/prabh8331/README.md

 </p>

 <h3 align="left">
   Professionally, I am a data engineer, continuously learning and exploring different areas in data engineering to refine my craft.
 Personally, I enjoy working on my home server, and exploring open-source projects as alternatives to proprietary websites and software.
 This helps protect my data from big companies and avoid paying for services that can be achieved with some effort.
-I am also transitioning completely from Windows to Linux on my desktop, exploring various Linux options to ensure I don't need to return to Windows for personal use.
 This profile focuses on these pursuits and my personal learning journey.
 </h3>

 <p align="center">